 Biometric devices have to be easy to use, meet the highest security standards, and not just because of COVID-19, also need to meet strict hygienic requirements.
 How can we meet all requirements without any compromise?

 Many processes within any business rely on the need to uniquely identify people.
-Whether it is to gain access to a sensitive area of a building, to clock in at the start of the day for the purpose of time and attendance, or to report your location for safety reasons: Biometric recognition maximises security.
+Whether it is to gain access to a sensitive area of a building, to clock in at the start of the day for the purpose of time and attendance, or to report your location for safety reasons: Biometric recognition maximizes security.

 There are many traditional methods by which people identify themselves; these can range from a simple sheet of paper that people use to sign themselves on or off-site or a PIN to be used on a keypad, to the use of cards or fobs that carry a unique identifying token relating to a person that can be read by an electronic reader.
 These methods have been used for decades, and while they are convenient for the user, they carry several risks to the business.
-Sheets of paper can be fraudulently used, PIN’s can be shared or easily copied, cards and fobs can be lost or stolen.
+Sheets of paper can be fraudulently used, PINs can be shared or easily copied, cards and fobs can be lost or stolen.
 The only true way, in any identity-dependent application, to accurately and reliably identify people, is to use a biometric system.

 Some industries previously paid little attention to the hygiene conditions at the workplace.
 The COVID-19 pandemic has fundamentally changed the way we think about protecting our workforce.
-No-one could have predicted the speed and ease at which this virus is spreading.
+No one could have predicted the speed and ease at which this virus is spreading.
 To date, it has caused over four million confirmed cases and hundreds of thousands of deaths.
-This has had a knock-on effect to the biometrics industry.
+This has had a knock-on effect on the biometrics industry.
 The need to be able to securely and conveniently identify people does not disappear in the light of a pandemic, but business owners will certainly be even more concerned with balancing security and convenience with the need to ensure hygiene.